• Brain atlas sensitivity

 MCXLAB

-MCXLAB is the native MEX version of MCX for Matlab and GNU Octave.
+MCXLAB is the native MEX version of MCX for MATLAB and GNU Octave.
 It compiles

 the entire MCX code into a MEX function which can be called directly inside

-Matlab or Octave.
+MATLAB or Octave.
 The input and output files in MCX are replaced by convenient

-in-memory struct variables in MCXLAB, thus, making it much easier to use
+in-memory struct variables in MCXLAB, thus making it much easier to use

 up without involving disk files.